 This is especially important when you grow vegetables in pots, as container crops require more water and food than the types in the ground – the pots dry out and the nutrients are absorbed with each soaking.
 In the winter in Southern California, Lettuce, and other vegetables grow easily together in containers.

-Fresh vegetables are imported from local producers in states like California, Texas, and Florida.
-Vegetable growing seeds are available for purchase online.
+Fresh vegetables are imported from local producers in California, Texas, and Florida.
+Vegetable-growing seeds are available for purchase online.
 The US Department of Agriculture’s (USDA) Economic Research Service claims that the top five vegetable-growing states are California (60% production), Florida, Washington, Wisconsin, and Idaho.

 In case you miss this: Garden Vegetable Seeds for Rainy Season